Alexander Ypsilantis: Early life

 The Ypsilantis family hailed from the Pontic Greek population of Trabzon.
 He was born on 12 December 1792 in Constantinople, the capital of the Ottoman Empire, as the eldest of five brothers (the others being Demetrios, Nicholas, Georgios and Grigorios).
 His father Constantine Ypsilantis and grandfather Alexander were active in the Ottoman administration and highly educated, each with their own share of service as a dragoman in the Sultan's court and as hospodars of the Danubian Principalities.
-His mother, Elisabeta Văcărescu was member of the Văcărescu family.
+His mother, Elisabeta Văcărescu was member of the Văcărescu family of Wallachia.

 Russian military service

 With the outbreak of the Russo-Turkish War in 1805, his father fled with family to Imperial Russia.
 The young Alexander had received a thorough education, becoming fluent in Russian, French, German and Romanian.
 At the age of 15, he was presented to the Russian Court, where he came under the patronage of Empress Maria Feodorovna.

 On 12 April 1808, he entered a commission in the prestigious Chevalier Guard Regiment with the rank of cornet.
 Moving rapidly up the ranks, he was promoted to lieutenant on 27 September 1810 and to Stabs-Rittmeister on 18 October of the same year.
 During the French invasion of Russia, he fought in the battles of Klyastitsy and Polotsk.
 Promoted to full Rittmeister (captain) on 20 February 1813, he went on to participate in the Battle of Bautzen.
 On 6 July, he was transferred to the Grodno Hussar Regiment as lieutenant colonel, and participated with his new unit in the Battle of Dresden, where his right arm was torn off by a shell.

 Although he was immediately promoted to full colonel, it meant that Ypsilantis would not be able to see action again.
 However, he attended the Congress of Vienna, where he was a popular figure in society (see Auguste Louis Charles La Garde de Chambonas, Souvenirs), and earned the sympathy of Tsar Alexander I, who appointed him his aide-de-camp on 1 January 1816.
 In late 1817, at the age of 25, he became a major general and commander of the 1st Brigade of Hussars of the 1st Hussar Division.